Mary Weimer | Incoming CEO, Regina Food Bank

 Working within a regulated environment deepened my understanding of governance, accountability, and stakeholder responsibility.
 It also strengthened my leadership philosophy which is rooted in trust, autonomy, and clear decision-making along with my comfort operating at the board–executive interface.

-Most recently, as Chief Operating Officer at Harvard Developments (The Hill Companies), I oversaw Property Management, IT, Legal, Marketing, and Human Resources for the Canadian real estate division.
+In 2022, I transitioned to Harvard Developments (The Hill Companies) as Chief Operating Officer.
+I oversaw Property Management, IT, Legal, Marketing, and Human Resources for the Canadian real estate division.
 This role reinforced the importance of long-term thinking, leadership continuity, and legacy within private family-owned enterprises.

 Community and governance